RemcoSimonides/Strive/apps/blog/blog/2022-10-07-paper-vs-digital-journal.md

 For the more personal ones, which you don't want to bother others with, you can add them to [Affirmations in Strive Journal](https://strivejournal.com/exercise/affirmations) so only you see them on your phone.
 <img src="/img/affirmations-post-its.jpg" className="horizontal"/>

-### Daily gratefulness
+### Daily gratitude
-Use [Daily Gratefulness in Strive Journal](https://strivejournal.com/exercise/daily-gratefulness) to receive a daily reminder to write in your Paper Gratefulness Journal.
+Use [Daily Gratitude in Strive Journal](https://strivejournal.com/exercise/daily-gratitude) to receive a daily reminder to write in your Paper Gratitude Journal.
 And use the digital journal as a back-up in case your paper journal is not with you.

 ### Dear Future Self
 1. Write the letter on Paper, then copy it to [Dear Future Self in Strive Journal](https://strivejournal.com/exercise/dear-future-self) to make sure you will never lose it.